xled/xled-docs/docs/protocol_details.rst

 ----------------------------

 1. Application calls HTTP API to switch mode to rt
-2. Then UDP packets are sent to a port 7777 of device. *Each packet represents single frame* that is immediately displayed.
+2. Then UDP packets are sent to a port 7777 of device.
+Each packet contains a frame or its segment that is immediately displayed.
 See bellow for format of the packets.
 3. After some time without any UDP packets device switches back to movie mode.

 Real time LED UDP packet format